1619. Prize collection

 Input.
-The first line contains the number of houses n (1 ≤ n ≤ 106).
-The second line contains n non-negative integers a1, a2, ..., an, where ai is the amount of money that can be taken from the i-th house.
+The first line contains the number of boxes n (1 ≤ n ≤ 106).
+The second line contains n non-negative integers a1, a2, ..., an, where ai is the number of points that can be obtained from the i-th box.

 Sample input